exercism/problem-specifications/CONTRIBUTING.md

 ### Track configuration file

-Each language track has a `config.json` file.
+Each language track has a configuration file called `config.json`.

 Important keys are:
 * `problems` - actively served via `exercism fetch`
 * `deprecated` - implemented, but aren't served anymore
 * `foregone` - will not be implemented in the track